 3. Local colleges.
 Many colleges, especially state colleges, grant book borrowing privileges to residents within a certain geographical area.
 For example, MTSU has a community borrowing account, as does TSU, for those with a TN driver’s license.

 5. Preprint servers.
 Preprint servers are sites where researchers share their articles before the articles have been peer reviewed and published.
 There are many of these servers.
+ArXiv, for quantitative sciences, is the best known.
 You might try bioRxiv for biology research, SocArXiv for social sciences (including education), or PsyArXiv for psychology.
 A full list is here.

 6. Journal subscriptions.
 Personal subscriptions to journals, whether in print or online, are also available, and sometimes for reasonable rates, especially when they are part of a membership in a society.
 For example, membership in the Society for Research in Child Development gives you a discounted subscription to the journal Child Development.
 Some journals, such as Child Development Perspectives, publish shorter "review" articles and are good ways to stay in the know.